 Power and Performance

-In terms of performance, Samsung tablets have an edge over Amazon Fire.
+In terms of performance, Samsung tablets have an edge over Amazon Fire tablets.
 They are faster thanks to better processors and larger RAM for multitasking.
 This results in faster loading times and seamless performance even when playing basic games.

 Fire tablets do not work with Google Play Apps.
 This limits the overall applications you can use on them.
 Samsung works seamlessly with the Play Store, which allows you to access many free and paid applications on Google.